Scutari vilayet: History

-Dıraç sanjak contained the fertile plain of Zadrima between Mirdita and the Drin river.
-Political life in the sanjak was dominated by a few powerful Albanian landowners such as the Toptani family who controlled the area around Kruja and Tirana as a personal fiefdom with family holdings amounting to some 123,000 acres.
-To protect economic interests landowning beys in the area maintained small private armies numbering between 200 and 500 men that also served as bodyguards during travel.
+The Dıraç sanjak contained the fertile plain of Zadrima between Mirdita and the Drin river.
+Political life in the sanjak was dominated by a few powerful Albanian landowners such as the Toptani family, who controlled the area around Kruja and Tirana as a family fiefdom holding around 123,000 acres.
+To protect economic interests landowning beys in the area maintained small private armies, numbering between 200 and 500 men, who also served as bodyguards during travel.
 In the 1880s from an Albanian point of view the sanjaks of İşkodra and Dıraç along with the whole of İşkodra vilayet belonged to the region of Gegënia.

-In 1912 and beginning of 1913 it was occupied by members of Balkan League during the First Balkan War.
-In 1914 the territory of Scutari Vilayet became a part of Principality of Albania, established on the basis of peace contract signed during London Conference in 1913.
+In 1912 and beginning of 1913 the vilayet was under the occupation by members of the Balkan League during the First Balkan War.
+In 1914 the territory of the Scutari Vilayet became a part of the Principality of Albania, established on the basis of peace contract, signed at the conclusion of the London Conference in 1913.